 - they haven’t been responsible for document control before, and

 - they don’t want to have to create and maintain quality system records any sooner than required.

-The first reason can be addressed easily with training.
+The first reason can be addressed quickly with training.
 The second reason, however, is flawed.
-It is important to implement the procedures as soon as possible in order to begin creating quality system records that can be audited by an ISO 13485 certification auditor or FDA inspectors.
-I have struggled with this hesitation in the past, but for this project I am completing DCNs for the initial release of all the procedures and forms.
+It is essential to implement the procedures as soon as possible to begin creating quality system records that can be audited by an ISO 13485 certification auditor or FDA inspectors.
+I have struggled with this hesitation in the past, but for this project, I am completing DCNs for the initial release of all the procedures and forms.
 This ensures that all the procedures and forms will be reviewed and approved shortly after the webinar training is completed.
-In addition, this gives my client multiple examples of DCNs to follow as the make revisions to the procedures and forms over time.
+Also, this gives my client multiple examples of DCNs to follow as they make revisions to the procedures and forms over time.

 Quality Objectives & Data analysis

 The third step in the Deming Cycle is to “check.”
 I recommend using quantitative metrics to track progress toward your goal of completing the quality system implementation.
 For example, if you have 50 documents to review and approve, you can track the % complete by just multiplying each document that is approved by 2%.
 You can also track the implementation of documents separately by type.
 Every DCN you route for approval will take a certain number of days to complete.
 You might consider tracking the duration of DCN approval.
 As a benchmark, an efficient paper-based DCN process should average about four days from initiation to completion.
 I have seen average durations measured in months, but hopefully, your average duration of DCN approval will be measured in days.
 Another metric to consider is the % of required training that has been completed for the company, for each department and each employee.
 Regardless of which metrics you choose to evaluate your quality system implementation, you should pick some of these metrics as quality objectives (i.e., a requirement of ISO 13485, Clause 5.4.1).
 You should also analyze this data for positive and negative trends as required by ISO 13485, Clause 8.4.